stamatelou/DETR_object_detection/README.md

 Automatic localization and classification of thoracic abnormalities from chest radiographs for the VinBigData Chest X-ray Abnormalities Detection Kaggle competition.

 <b> Input Datasets: </b>
-The provided images include 14 types of thoracic abnormalities from chest radiographs as well as images with no abnormality detected (no object).
+The provided images are annotated by 3 radiologists.
+The number of the provided images are 18000 (train set: 15000, test set: 3000).
+The image dataset includes 14 types of thoracic abnormalities from chest radiographs as well as images with no abnormality detected (no finding).
+The different labels are as follows: <br/>
-0 - Aortic enlargement </n>
+0 - Aortic enlargement  <br/>
-1 - Atelectasis
+1 - Atelectasis  <br/>
-2 - Calcification
+2 - Calcification <br/>
-3 - Cardiomegaly
+3 - Cardiomegaly <br/>
-4 - Consolidation
+4 - Consolidation <br/>
-5 - ILD
+5 - ILD <br/>
-6 - Infiltration
+6 - Infiltration <br/>
-7 - Lung Opacity
+7 - Lung Opacity <br/>
-8 - Nodule/Mass
+8 - Nodule/Mass <br/>
-9 - Other lesion
+9 - Other lesion <br/>
-10 - Pleural effusion
+10 - Pleural effusion <br/>
-11 - Pleural thickening
+11 - Pleural thickening <br/>
-12 - Pneumothorax
+12 - Pneumothorax <br/>
-13 - Pulmonary fibrosis
+13 - Pulmonary fibrosis <br/>
-14 - no object
+14 - No finding <br/>

-1) 18,000 images annotated by 3 radiologists (train set: 15000, test set: 3000)
+1)
 2)

 train.csv - the train set metadata, with one row for each object, including a class and a bounding box.
 Some images in both test and train have multiple objects.